msterhuj/SkyDefenderReboot/readme.md

 ## TODO

 - [ ] Add a timer system
-- [ ] Rework commands and add auto-completion
+- [x] Rework commands and add auto-completion
+- [ ] Add a more commands and admin commands
+- [ ] Add add pause system
+- [ ] Add a reload command
-- [ ] Setup permissions
+- [ ] Setup better permissions
 - [ ] Add timer for nether portal
 - [ ] Add a team system for multiple attacker team and one defender team
 - [ ] Add world border
+- [ ] Add a sky protection and remove after x days

 ## build